 The Kelsale Conservation Area contains a number of nineteenth century gardens which are important assets and form the immediate setting of listed buildings.
-Gardens such as that at The Old Manor House are of historic and aesthetic significance in their own right.
-The preservation of historic garden walls, terraces, and other designed features can be as important to the appearance and significance of a conservation area as preventing the subdivision of gardens for new housing development.
+Gardens such as that at The Old Manor House are of historic and aesthetic significance in its own right.
+The preservation of historic garden walls, terraces, and other designed features is important to the appearance and significance of a conservation area.